MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-gbr-mtd-vat-integration-optional-scenarios.md

 ## Retrieve information about VAT payments

-The next illustration shows simplified diagram of the VAT obligation retrieve processing implemented in Electronic messages in scope of UK MTD VAT returns processing.
+The next illustration shows simplified diagram of the VAT payments information retrieve processing implemented in Electronic messages in scope of UK MTD VAT returns processing.

 ![Retrieve information about VAT payments](media/uk-mtd-payment-schema.png)